OpenNebula/marketplace-docs/source/service/oneke.rst

 Accessing K8s Cluster
 ---------------------

-The leader VNF node runs a HAProxy instance that by default exposes Kubernetes API port ``6443`` on the **public** VIP address over the HTTPS protocol (secured with two-way SSL/TLS certificates).
+The leader VNF node runs an HAProxy instance that by default exposes Kubernetes API port ``6443`` on the **public** VIP address over the HTTPS protocol (secured with two-way SSL/TLS certificates).

 This HAProxy instance can be used in two ways:

 - As a stable Control Plane endpoint for the whole Kubernetes cluster.
-- As an external Kubernetes API endpoint that can be reached from outside of the internal VNET.
+- As an external Kubernetes API endpoint that can be reached from outside the internal VNET.

 .. graphviz::